Learning, Training, and Human Performance Glossary

 The part of a discrimination-type situation that tells the learner how to work the exercise, or the stem to a discrimination type exercise.

-A series of pictures which support the action and content that will be contained in an audiovisual sequence.
+A series of diagrams or pictures which support the action and content that will be contained in an audiovisual sequence.

 An instructional environment in which the student can choose from a variety of instructional options for achievement of the terminal objectives.
 Students can vary their rate of learning, the media used, and other such learning factors.
 Also called "learner controlled instruction".